-It is because the importance of sex education in schools in India has not been realised.
+This incident is a telling reminder of how much we have lagged behind in acknowledging the importance of sex education and prioritizing it in our education system.
 Without enlightening our children on the basics of sexual intercourse, how can we be surprised they do reckless things out of curiosity?

 What Is The Importance Of Sex Education?